gsbdarc/rf_bootcamp_2025/docs/day1.md

 >The wildcard `*` can be used to match any characters in the file name.
 Example: `c*` will match any file that starts with c regardless of what comes after it, try the command `ls -d c*`

-## 🔰 Task 2: Move all Pokémon with secondary type “Flying”
+## 🔰 Task 2: Copy all Pokémon with secondary type “Flying”

 ### 🧠 Focus: Wildcards matching specific position (second type in slot 3).